Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Endmatter Statements

 \subsection{Generative AI Usage Statement}

-All authors confirm that they did not use generative AI to generate text for the paper.
 Generative AI tools were not used to generate original content, analyses, arguments, findings, or interpretations.
 All academic contributions, including our literature review, workshop data collection, workshop data analysis, interpretation, and writing were produced by the authors.
-The authors take full responsibility for all content in our manuscript.

 The authors did make use of generative AI tools to support brainstorming throughout the paper writing process.
-ChatGPT (based on GPT-5.2) was used to brainstorm alternative terminology choices in a couple of places: for describing measurement approaches that can be deployed at scale (landed on ``designed to support repeatable, automatable application across different models, datasets, and evaluation settings'' and variants of this term) and for describing the class of approaches that includes CLIPscore, VQAscore, and LLM-as-a-judge (landed on ``model-mediated evaluation'').
+ChatGPT (based on GPT-5.2) was used to brainstorm alternative terminology choices, for instance, for describing measurement approaches that can be deployed at scale.
 ChatGPT was also used to brainstorm ways to more clearly format results tables and figures.
 For all uses, the authors did not copy the text directly output by LLMs, but instead reviewed what was generated and used their own judgment to make revisions to the paper.